 Terracing and Contour Farming: These practices assist in achieving flat/semi-flat planting surface, thus slowing the water flow from sloping territories.

-Crop Residue Management: Crop residues left in the farm after harvest are able to shield the soil against erosion.
+Crop Residue Management: Crop residues left on soil after harvest are able to shield the soil against erosion.

 Alley Cropping: It is a type of agriculture plantation known as alley cropping where trees are arranged in rows at intervals and allow crops to be cultivated on spaces therein.
 Forests help in providing timber and agricultural goods which improves the richness of the soil and also increases diverse revenue streams.